barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 # Post installation: set environment variable `PATH`

-Assuming your install prefix was `/opt/ants`, there will now be a binary directory `/opt/ants/bin`, containing the ANTs executables and scripts.
+Set the PATH to include the bin directory under whatever you used for `CMAKE_INSTALL_PREFIX`.
+For example, if your install prefix was `/opt/ants`, there will now be a binary directory `/opt/ants/bin`, containing the ANTs executables and scripts.

 ```
 export PATH=/opt/ants/bin:$PATH